karaggeorge/kap-hide-desktop-icons/readme.md

 ## Usage

-In the cropper or by right clicking the tray icon, click the `…` icon, then `Plugins` and make sure `Hide desktop icons` is enabled.
+In the cropper or by right clicking the tray icon, click the `…` icon, then `Plugins` and make sure `Hide Desktop Icons` is enabled.